 - Even if Sparkline is created in a cell, we can still type in that cell.

 - A Sparkline needs to be deleted from the menu and cannot be deleted with the click of the “Delete” button.

 - The Height and width of the Sparkline depend on the Height and width of the cell in which it is inserted.
 This means that the Sparkline look will change if any change is made to the width, height of the cell.

 - We should not use the “Win/loss” method of Sparkline if we need to show the magnitude of change.
 This is because they just represent the “True” and “False” situations.

 This has been a guide to Sparklines in Excel.
-Here we discuss how to Create Sparklines in Excel using sparklines options such as Line, Column, Win/Loss, Marker, Broken lines and Axis along with practical examples and downloadable excel template.
+Here we discuss how to Create Sparklines in Excel using sparkline options such as Line, Column, Win/Loss, Marker, Broken lines, and Axis along with practical examples and downloadable excel template.
 You may learn more about excel from the following articles –